Kusk24/Game_App_Development_Project1/README.md

 - Sam Yati     ~ ID: 6611982

 # GDD Space Invaders Project Starter
-This is a starting codebase for GDD Project.
+This is a starting codebase for GDD Project 1.

 ## References
 This project is based from this